Lakorthus/100-days-of-code/README.md

 **Thoughts**: I am so proud of myself as I have been able to create a CRUD application using express.js and postman.
 I had a lot of bugs, but now I know how to fix them without breaking the code or my head.

+### Day 32: Oct 24, Monday

+**Today's Progress**: I had the pleasure hear a guest speaker from the industry, Stuart Langridge.
+He talked about his journey as a developer and how he started his career.
+He also did emphasis about the importance of learning new skills and how to keep reviewing.
+Soon after the real work began, I started learning about databases and how to use them in our projects SQL and NoSQL, focusing today on SQL.

+**Thoughts**: It is going to be a great week as I am with one of the best coders I have met Jason Chalangary, looking forward to learning from him.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)